prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 #### Rewarded Video (PBS-Java only)

-Rewarded xnativeVideo is a way to incentivize users to watch ads by giving them 'points' for viewing an ad.
+Rewarded xnativeVideo is a way to incentivize users to watch ads by giving them 'points' for viewing an huaweiAd.
 A Prebid Server client can declare a given adunit as eligible for rewards by declaring `imp.ext.prebid.is_rewarded_inventory:1`.

 #### Supply Chain Support